yue-xie/yue-xie.github.io/_pages/about.md

 ## News

+Dec 17, 2025: Our work on A Parameter-Free Stochastic LineseArch Method (SLAM) for Minimizing Expectation Residuals has been submitted and on arXiv ([link](https://arxiv.org/abs/2512.14979)).
+The algorithm is concise and intuitive - combining sampling with traditional line search scheme to make the stepsize adaptive.
+The analysis is also intuitive and ``simple", in a way that I am surprised that no one seems to discover it before.

 Sep 17, 2025: Our work on Tackling High-Dimensional Nonconvex Stochastic Optimization via Stochastic First-Order Methods with Non-smooth Proximal Terms and Variance Reduction has been on arXiv ([link](https://arxiv.org/abs/2509.13992)).
 This work includes significant improvement over the previous one ([link](https://arxiv.org/abs/2406.19475)) in many aspects.
 Behind the improved outcomes are persistent exploration motivated by pursuit of math completeness, and invaluable disucssions with ingenious scholars.
 I personally like the work and the story behind it very much.

 Jun 12, 2025: Our work on Resolution of l1-norm Minimization via Two-metric Adaptive Projection Method has been submitted!
 Click [here](https://arxiv.org/abs/2504.12260) for the arXiv version.